Ktojan/karpovich-magnise-fintachart/README.md

 # KarpovichMagniseFintachart

-This is demo app using https://platform.fintacharts.com API for financial charts.
+This is a demo app using https://platform.fintacharts.com API for financial charts.
 Stack: Angular 18, Angular Material with theming, flex-layout, websocket, REST API, chart.js + luxon, ng-apexcharts (https://apexcharts.com/).
 Implemented during 4-5 oct 2024.

 ## Comments and nuances

-- Number of instruments (pairs) from "get list instruments" response was intentionally reduced x10, can be reverted in getPairs method.
+- The number of instruments (pairs) from "get list instruments" response was intentionally reduced x10, can be reverted in getPairs method.
 - I assigned few initial chart properties to hardcoded constants (DEFAULT_PAIRS) in order to show UI even when facing some network or auth problems.
-- For historical data I choosed periodicity= 1 day as a most illustrative
+- For historical data I choosed periodicity= 1 day as a most illustrative one
-- Sometimes live chart remains empty for sometime due to absence of new data (new messages from websocket).
+- Sometimes live chart remains empty for a while due to the absence of new data (new messages from websocket).
 Change the pair in this case.
+- I didn't create usual separate folders and even html/css files for each component due to their small size

 ## Issues, todos